bketelsen/bkencore/content/posts/first.md

 ---yaml
 title:      "About This Site"
-summary:  "Meta Information about this blog"
+summary:  "Meta Information about this blog - frontend and backend technologies."
+featured_image: "/static/images/time-machine.jpg"
 ---

 ## Source Code